What are the benefits of fresh air?

 After conducting five separate experiments involving 537 college students, it was concluded that being outside in nature for just 20 minutes a day is enough to significantly boost vitality levels.

-Often, it can be hard to step away from your desk and get a daily dose of fresh air.
+Often, it can be hard to step away from your work and get a daily dose of fresh air.
 In fact, it’s thought that as many as two-thirds of employees aren’t always able to stop work to eat lunch for 20 minutes.
 Reasons can range from too much work and not enough cover, to the working culture and attitude of the management team.
 However, when we eat at our desks, it causes the blood supply to divert from the digestive system, instead, supporting the brain so that you can concentrate.
-For optimum digestion you need to be in a relaxed state, ideally moving around and away from stress.
+For optimum digestion, you need to be in a relaxed state, ideally moving around and away from stress.

 We all understand the dangers of smoking, but less of us are aware of the damage that can be inflicted on the lungs of people living in heavily polluted areas.
 Depending on the type and mix of pollutants, victims’ airways can become irritated, heightening the chances of asthma attacks and even increasing the likelihood of cancer.
 Air pollution caused by an overabundance of cars and factory smoke can also affect lung development and could lead to heart disease.